 This Persian name, meaning ‘like a fairy’ sounds much more distinctive than Paris or Parisa.
 A perfect example how you can turn an ordinary name into extraordinary with just a change in the letter.

 Pixie is basically a term used for supernatural beings that are portrayed as tiny, human like creatures with pointed hat and ears.
 This magical baby girl name is on the rise, thanks to the name with the letter ‘x’ in it.
 Pixie means ‘fairy’.

 Radella is one of the most unusual names we’ve come across.
 Definitely a fresher alternative to ella ending names.
 It means ‘elfin advisor’.

-Sabrina was the name of the water nymph in Comus by John Milton.
+There is something divine about the name Sabrina.
+It was the name of the water nymph in Comus by John Milton.
 Besides, it’s the name of a Celtic River goddess too.
 The meaning of Sabrina is ‘from Cyprus’.

 Short, sweet, and utterly adorable, in Japanese mythology, Sean is the name of a mythological forest elf.
 Since it isn’t used much in the Western part of the world, it would make a rare name for your daughter.
 Sen means ‘lotus flower’.

 Sereia is Portuguese for mermaid.
 It’s probably derived from Siren, which is also a name for mermaids.

 In the 60s series, Bewitched, Tabitha is the name of the half-witch daughter of Samantha.
 This quirky name reached its peak in the 70s.
 Tabitha means ‘gazelle’.

 This moniker gained a huge fan following the release of Princess and the Frog.
 Tiana means ‘fairy queen’.